kaby76/Piggy/README.md

 This tool does not read DLLs for P/Invoke generation, only the headers.

+## How to run the tool in CSPROJs/MSBuild/Visual Studio/Dotnet ##

+Piggy is outfitted with build rules to run seamlessly within a C# project and build.
+To do that, first create your C# project, then add a reference to the [NuGet Piggy package](https://www.nuget.org/packages/piggy/).
+Next, create a .PIG file using a copy of the example [here](https://github.com/kaby76/PiggySimple), and also create a .CPP file containing the include file of the interface for the DLL.
+Make sure to set all the properties for the .PIG file (right-click, Properties).
+Then, "Rebuild".

-## How to run the tool ##
+## How to run the tool directly ##

 Piggy is actually two tools: a wrapper for Clang to output serialized ASTs; a tool that reads ASTs and a .PIG file, which specifies the templates, and outputs code.

 Both tools are Net Core apps.
 So, you can either build the tool and use _dotnet_ or publish the apps to use an stand-alone executable.

 1) Use ClangSerializer to output the AST for your code.
-To call the program, run _ClangSerializer -c "..." -f "..."_, where -c are the Clang options as one argument (use quotes and space delimiting each option, and don't use the minus sign, e.g., -c "Ic:/temp/include"); -f specifies the input file (e.g., -f "cuda-includes.cpp").
+To call the program, run _dotnet ClangSerializer/bin/bin/Release/netcoreapp2.2/publish/ClangSerializer.dll -c "..." -f "something.cpp" -o "ast,txt" _, where
+-c are the Clang options as one argument (use quotes and space delimiting each option, and don't use the minus sign, e.g., -c "Ic:/temp/include"); -f specifies the input file (e.g., -f "cuda-includes.cpp").
 ClangSerializer outputs a parenthesized expression tree to standard out, which you should redirect to a file for the next step.

 2) Use Piggy to convert the AST to code.
-To call the program, run _Piggy -s xxx.pig -a xxx.ast_, where -s is an option to specify the input .pig file that contains the template rules; and where -a is an option to specify the input
+To call the program, run _dotnet Piggy/bin/bin/Release/netcoreapp2.2/publish/Piggy.dll -s xxx.pig -a xxx.ast -o xxx.pig.cs_, where
+-s is an option to specify the input .pig file that contains the template rules; where -a is an option to specify the input AST; -o specifies the output C# file.
-AST.
 The output of Piggy is assumed to be C# code, and formatted by the tool before outputting.
 It is also possible to use Piggy as a _grep_ tool to find nodes in the AST.
 For example, _Piggy -a xxx.ast -e "( EnumDecl )"_ will find all EnumDecl's in the tree.

 I recommend you look at the CUDA example in the root directory of Piggy.
 It contains code for enums, typedefs, and functions for generating a basic CUDA interface.
 Please understand that Piggy requires a bit of work for you to generate a pinvoke interface.
 There is no magic here, and you will have to program a bit to get it to work the way you want.
 I eventually plan to expand the Enums/Structs/Funcs.pig files to have a large library for generating basic interfaces.
 I also plan to write .targets and .props files to have Piggy generate an interface during a build to use in your program.